-- Q. What is a Residential Tenancy Agreement? - A. Your Residential Tenancy Agreement is a legal contract between you and Rise.
-It sets out the rights and responsibilities of both you as a Tenant, and Rise as your Landlord.
-When you sign your tenancy agreement, you agree to the terms and conditions set out in that agreement.
-The Residential Tenancy Act 1987 (RTA) outlines your legal rights.
-You will be provided with an RTA Tenant Information sheet at the signing of your lease. - Q. Do we offer everyone the same type of tenancy? - A. No. Some tenants have periodic leases (indefinite), while others have fixed term leases. - Q. What happens if I do not keep to the terms of my Residential Tenancy Agreement? - A. If you break the terms and conditions of your tenancy agreement, you will be issued with a breach notice outlining the breach, and you will have 14 days to rectify the situation.
-If you continue to breach your tenancy agreement, Rise Community Housing may start the eviction process. - Under your tenancy agreement you are responsible for the actions and omissions of everyone in your household, this includes your visitors when they are in or on a property managed by the Rise community housing program. - Q. What is the difference between "Sole" and "Joint" tenancies? - A. You are a sole tenant if only one tenant is named on the Residential Tenancy Agreement.
+- Q. What happens if I do not keep to the terms of my Residential Tenancy Agreement? - A. If you break the terms and conditions of your tenancy agreement, you will be issued with a breach notice outlining the breach, and you will have 14 days to rectify the situation.
+If you continue to breach your tenancy agreement, Rise Community Housing may start the eviction process.
+Under your tenancy agreement you are responsible for the actions and omissions of everyone in your household, this includes your visitors when they are in or on a property managed by Rise Community Housing.

+- Q. What is the difference between "Sole" and "Joint" tenancies? - A. You are a sole tenant if only one tenant is named on the Residential Tenancy Agreement.
 If two or more people are named on the residential tenancy agreement, then they are part of a Joint Tenancy.

-Joint tenants both have all the rights, and responsibilities, set out in the residential tenancy agreement -even if one leaves.
-If one joint tenant formally terminates the tenancy, then the tenancy will end, even if the other joint tenant did not know about it.

-- Q. Can I pass my tenancy to my partner, or to anyone else, when I die? - A. When a tenant dies, the tenancy continues in the name of any surviving joint tenants if the eligibility of the housing program continues to be met. - Q. What if I am experiencing Family and Domestic Violence (FDV) - A. Your residential tenancy agreement includes various points relating to FDV, these points are in the following sections: 33A; 33B; 41A and the Residential Tenancies Act section: 45(2) (A, B & C) - Q. Can I run a business from my home? - A. You do not automatically have the right to run a business from your home, but you can request permission.
-You must write to us to ask permission and have received written approval before you set up your business. - Q. Am I allowed to Sub-Let? - A. No. Subletting is not allowed under the residential tenancy agreement you have signed. - Q. Am I allowed to take in a lodger? - A. A lodger is someone that pays to live in your home but does not have private use of any part of it and will not be on the residential tenancy agreement.
+Joint tenants both have all the rights, and responsibilities, set out in the residential tenancy agreement even if one leaves.
+If one joint tenant formally terminates the tenancy, then the tenancy will end, even if the other joint tenant did not know about it. - Q. Can I pass my tenancy to my partner, or to anyone else, when I die? - A. When a tenant dies, the tenancy continues in the name of any surviving joint tenants if the eligibility of the housing program continues to be met.
+If the surviving person is not eligible for the housing program, Rise Community Housing will work that person and create an exit plan for them taking into account their situation. - Q. What if I am experiencing Family and Domestic Violence (FDV) - A. Your residential tenancy agreement includes various points relating to FDV, these points are in the following sections: 33A; 33B; 41A and the Residential Tenancies Act section: 45(2) (A, B & C) - Q. Can I run a business from my home? - A. You do not automatically have the right to run a business from your home, but you can request permission.
+You must write to us to ask permission and have received written approval before you set up your business.

+Q. Am I allowed to Sub-Let?

+A. No. Subletting is not allowed under the residential tenancy agreement you have signed.

+Q. Am I allowed to take in a lodger?

+A. A lodger is someone that pays to live in your home but does not have private use of any part of it and will not be on the residential tenancy agreement.
 You can take in lodgers only with prior written permission from Rise Community Housing.
 We will reassess the rent to include the lodger.
 You must make sure that you do not overcrowd your home.
-You will also need to inform Centrelink of any changes to your personal portion of the rent. - Q. What does "Security of Tenure" mean?
+You will also need to inform Centrelink of any changes to your personal portion of the rent.

+Q. What does "Security of Tenure" mean?